 The city is quite different from what one may assume of it at first glance and it has experienced an increase in gun-based violence.

 Here are a few things I’ve come to know and realize about gun violence in the city of Toronto.

 They have greatly changed the atmosphere of the city.

-The city of Toronto has recorded 54 homicides thus far in 2019, 24 of which were caused by shootings.
-In 2018, 96 homicides surpassed the record set in 1991.
-In addition, after four shootings on Sept.
+The city of Toronto has recorded 54 homicides thus far in 2019.
+24 of these deaths were the result of shootings.
+Additionally, after four shootings on Sept.
 9, the city reached a total of 300 shootings this year.
-There is a fear instilled in people of all ages throughout the city which says that public places aren’t nearly as safe as they once were.
+As a result of this violence, a fear has been instilled in people of all ages throughout the city which says that public places aren’t nearly as safe as they once were.

 The police are attributing the increase of gun-based violence to street gangs.

 Global News reported that Toronto’s police chief said that street gangs are to blame for the vast majority of the shootings which have taken place recently in the city.

 Knia Singh, who ran for mayor in 2018, released a 10-point plan in hopes of reducing gun-based crimes in the city.
 According to CBA, One of his main ideas was to identify when gangs are operating, in hopes that officials would be better apt to combat gun violence, although his plans never got put into action, Inspector Joseph Matthews, who took over the Toronto Police’s Gun and Gang Violence Task Force in January stated that officers “are doing the best they can to get guns off the street.”

 The ownership of guns in Canada is a privilege, not a right.
 And with the rise in violence at the hands of guns, perhaps we ought to rethink if guns belong in our communities.